yulondawyatt/unit-fundamentals/scope/readme.md

 ## Module scope

 JavaScript can be split up into modules.
 You can create multiple files with JavaScript and then use them together.
-Typically there is one module per file.
+Typically, there is one module per file.
 You can try this in NodeJS (if you are using an app like repl.it make sure you choose NodeJS and not html/css/JavaScript as the option).

 You can create a separate file, but the code written here will not know about the code in `index.js`.

 **myFile.js**